-We would like to give your child a very powerful, electronic library resource/privilege.
+Although it is our intent, we would like to give your child a very powerful, electronic library resource/privilege.
 However, there may be some books in that electronic library that we do not think are appropriate for him/her.
 We will do everything reasonably possible to keep inappropriate materials out of your son's/daughter's hands.
 If caught with such materials, his/her electronic library resource/privilege will be suspended and you will be notified.